 After only a brief visit in Luang Prabang, we had to catch a flight back to Vientiane as sadly, we ran out of time.

 One can only guess that a lot of this money has been Chinese-influenced.
 This guess is also supported by the huge investments that China is currently pumping into Laos over many years.
 Still, not everyone seems to reap the rewards.
 As with most countries, it is always a select minority that benefit from progress.

 I don’t remember many power lines in ‘89 or much power at all, apart from in Vientiane and Luang Prabang.

-Travelling by minivan from Luang Prabang to Phonsavanh this year took just 6 hours and still passes through Phu Khoun junction.
+Travelling by minivan from Luang Prabang to Phonsavanh this year took just six hours and still passes through Phu Khoun junction.

 The changes are immense.

-It’s predicted that only around 30% of forests in Laos will be left by 2020.
-As that’s only 6 years away, I would see this country now.
-And after the forest devastation that I’ve seen travelling here in the last 5 weeks, it is already paramount!
+It is predicted that only around 30% of forests in Laos will be left by 2020, which is only six years away.
+I would see this country now.
+And after the forest devastation that I’ve seen travelling here in the last 5 weeks, it is already paramount.

 The sporadic tiny villages with thatched huts built on impossibly high mountainside slopes, have mostly been replaced with much larger houses of concrete and tile or tin roof.

 Back then it was ‘how can I help or be more hospitable to a falang?’.
 Sadly now, it seems to be ‘how do I fleece more dollars out of a falang in the shortest possible time?’

 Perhaps this is a harsh observation and I hope that someone can prove me wrong on this, but this is one of the differences I’ve noticed.